Tag: eastern league

 George Barnicle, Pitcher, Hartford Bees, 1938.

-In the subsequent season, Hartford secured the services of big leaguer Fresco Thompson, appointing him as both player and manager.
+Hartford then acquired the services of Fresco Thompson to be player-manager the following season.
 Thompson, 37, had been an elite hitter for the Philadelphia Phillies.
-He was also a former teammate and friend of Lou Gehrig at Columbia University – the superstar first baseman who had previously played minor league ball in Hartford under the guise of a fake name.
-Expectations for quality baseball at Bulkeley Stadium grew with Thompson at the helm.
+He was also a former teammate and friend of Lou Gehrig at Columbia University, who had previously played minor league ball in Hartford.
+Expectations for a quality team at Bulkeley Stadium grew with Thompson’s connections and recruiting ability.

 Governor Baldwin warming up his arm at the Connecticut State Capitol Building, 1939.